shivkoirala/LearnAngular/README.md

 # LearnAngular
 This repository has a free Ebook which will help you learn Angular step by step.
-You can download this ebook on this page at the top.
+You can download this ebook from link https://github.com/shivkoirala/LearnAngular/blob/master/LearnAngular.pdf

 # Technical support for this book